Use your keyboard arrow keys to navigate

 Insights

-19% of the overall sample identified as LGBTQI+ and being born overseas.
-17% of survey respondents mainly speak a language other than English.
-Respondents who identified themselves as living with a disability made up 13% of the sample and 6% of respondents identified as Aboriginal/Torres Strait Islander.
-3% of respondents cared for a person with disabilities and 71% identified with none of the options.
+19% of the overall sample identified as LGBTQIA+.
+19% of respondents were born overseas and 17% reported they use a language other than English at home.
+Respondents who identified as living with a disability made up 13% of the sample and 6% of respondents identified as Aboriginal and/or Torres Strait Islander.
+3% of respondents preferred not to state an identity and 71% identified with none of the options.

 Unsplash — Photo: Jernej Graj